Student Rights and ResponsibilitiesBack To Top

 - Minutes of the proceeding will be taken and prepared, as well as audio tapes.
 These minutes and audio tapes shall be made available to the student as well as to succeeding levels of review, should an appeal be filed.

-- Within five (5) class days of the hearing, the Committee will issue findings sustaining, overturning or modifying the sanction recommended by the Associate Vice President for Student Services to the President of the College.
+- Within five (5) class days of the hearing, the Committee will issue findings sustaining, overturning or modifying the sanction recommended by the Vice President for Student Services to the President of the College.

-- The student may appeal the findings of the Faculty-Student Review Committee by filing written notice with the Associate Vice President for Student Services within five (5) class days of receipt of the Committee's findings.
+- The student may appeal the findings of the Faculty-Student Review Committee by filing written notice with the Vice President for Student Services within five (5) class days of receipt of the Committee's findings.

 - In the absence of an appeal filed within the time frame specified, the decision of the Faculty-Student Review Committee shall be automatically sustained and considered final.